djleamen/ai-quality-safety-demos/README.md

 ## Available scripts

+Check the `samples` directory for the available scripts.

 * [safety_filter_violence.py](samples/safety_filter_violence.py): Makes a chat completion call with OpenAI package with a violent message and handles the content safety error in the response.
 * [safety_filter_jailbreak.py](samples/safety_filter_jailbreak.py): Makes a chat completion call with OpenAI package with a jailbreak attempt and handles the content safety error in the response.
 * [quality_eval_groundedness.py](samples/quality_eval_groundedness.py): Evaluates the groundedness of a sample answer and sources using the Azure AI Evaluation SDK.